SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 Unlike the DATA step, PROC SQL doesn’t even create an empty table in this scenario.

-There is only one set operator which is resistant to data type mismatches as a result of it does no column alignment; that’s the OUTER UNION operator without the CORRESPONDING option.
+There is only one set operator resistant to data type mismatches because it does no column alignment; that’s the OUTER UNION operator without the CORRESPONDING option.

 Accessing Rows from the Intersection of Two Queries (INTERSECT)